 Employees who plan to retire are urged to provide RCS with a minimum two-month notice.
 This will allow time for the processing of appropriate forms.

 Employment with RCS is at-will.
-Although RCS hopes that our relationships with employees are long term and mutually rewarding, RCS reserves the right to terminate the employment relationship at any time.
+Although RCS hopes our relationships with employees are long term and mutually rewarding, RCS reserves the right to terminate the employment relationship at any time.

-F. EXIT INTERVIEWS: An attempt will be made to conduct exit interviews with both outgoing employees and employees moving from one department to another within RCS.
+- F. EXIT INTERVIEWS: An attempt will be made to conduct exit interviews with both outgoing employees and employees moving from one department to another within RCS.
 The purpose of an exit interview is to give employees an opportunity to discuss their job-related experiences.
-The exit interview with out-going employees includes a review of eligibility for benefit continuation and conversion, to ensure that all necessary forms are completed, and to collect all RCS property that may be in the employee's possession.

-G. GRIEVANCE PROCEDURES: An applicant or employee who feels they have been discriminated against may file a grievance with the deputy director of RCS.
+The exit interview with out-going employees includes a review of eligibility for benefit continuation and conversion, to ensure that all necessary forms are completed, and to collect all RCS property that may be in the employee's possession. - G. GRIEVANCE PROCEDURES: An applicant or employee who feels they have discriminated against may file a grievance with the Human Resources Director of RCS.
 The RCS Grievance Form must be used.
-The complainant (employee) will have an opportunity for an informal resolution and be notified of this in writing upon receipt of the grievance.
-If the attempt for informal resolution is not successful or if the employee does not want to pursue an informal resolution process, the deputy director will proceed with a fair and impartial finding of fact investigation.
+The complainant (employee) will opportunity for an informal resolution and be notified of this in writing upon receipt of the grievance.
+If the attempt for informal resolution is not successful or if the employee does not want to pursue an informal resolution process, the Human Resources Director will proceed with a fair and impartial finding of fact investigation.

 The finding of fact report will be given to the Executive Director.
-The Executive Director and/or her designee or the Head Start Policy Council will issue a decision and recommendation.
+The Executive Director and/or her designee will issue a decision and recommendation.

-The decision and recommendation may be appealed to the Executive Committee of the RCS Board of Directors.
-The deputy director will be responsible for convening a hearing.
+The decision and recommendation may be

+appealed to the Executive Committee of the RCS Board of Directors.
+The Human Resources Director will be responsible for convening a hearing.

-If an employee who has been suspended, terminated, or reduced in pay successfully follows through the appeal/hearing procedures and obtains an award favorable to the employee from the executive committee of RCS, then the executive committee may, if the circumstances so indicates to them reinstate the employee with back pay from the time of the initial disciplinary action.
+If an employee who has been suspended, terminated, or reduced in pay successfully follows through the appeal/hearing procedures and obtains an award favorable to the employee from the Executive Committee of RCS, then the Executive Committee may, if the circumstances so indicates to them, reinstate the employee with back pay from the time of the initial disciplinary action.

-Failure of the complainant to appear at the hearing shall act as a waiver of further appeals to the executive committee of the RCS Board of Directors.
+Failure of the complainant to appear at the hearing shall act as a waiver of further appeals to the Executive Committee of the RCS Board of Directors.

-In every instance, the employee will be advised to follow specific program requirements regarding grievances and complaints notified of this in writing upon receipt of the grievance.
+In every instance, the employee will be advised to follow specific program requirements regarding grievances and complaints.